Effective Date: October 21, 2021

 7.1.
 Indemnification.
-Customer will defend New Relic from and against any third-party claim to the extent related to or arising from Customer Data or Customer’s breach or alleged breach of (a) this Agreement, or (b) any applicable law or regulation, and Customer will hold harmless and indemnify New Relic against any damages or costs awarded against New Relic (including reasonable attorneys’ fees) or agreed in settlement by Customer resulting from the claim.
+Customer will defend New Relic from and against any third-party claim to the extent related to or arising from Customer Materials, Customer Data, or Customer’s breach or alleged breach of (a) this Agreement, or (b) any applicable law or regulation, and Customer will hold harmless and indemnify New Relic against any damages or costs awarded against New Relic (including reasonable attorneys’ fees) or agreed in settlement by Customer resulting from the claim.
 Customer may not settle any claim without New Relic’s prior written consent if settlement would require the indemnified party to admit fault or take or refrain from taking any action.
 New Relic may participate in a claim with its own counsel at its own expense.

 8. Term and Termination

 8.1.
 Term.
 This Agreement starts on the date you click the “I Agree” button on the Account registration page and continues until terminated as specified herein.

 8.2.
 Termination.
 New Relic reserves the right to terminate this Agreement at any time, with or without cause, and with or without notice.
 You may terminate this Agreement at any time by notifying New Relic at firstname.lastname@example.org and closing your Account.